ejestin/blog/content/posts/schedule-your-deployments-in-production.md

 ## Some context

-One of our clients asked us for a feature in their CodePipeline CI/CD that is not native to AWS: they need to deploy in production but on a schedule, for example only on mondays at 9am.<br />
+Some of our clients asked us for a feature in their CodePipeline CI/CD that is not native to AWS: they need to deploy in production but on a schedule, for example only on mondays at 9am.<br />

-As I said, that feature is not native to AWS CodePipeline service, so we used a little trick, using **AWS Lambda** and **CloudWatch Events**.
+As I said, that feature is not native to AWS CodePipeline service, so we used a little trick, triggering **AWS Lambda** with **CloudWatch Events**.
 To simplify the deployment, as usual we then created an **AWS CloudFormation template** to automate things a bit.<br />

 Let's dive in!